What is a KMS?

 Expeditor (Expo) Station

-An expeditor (or expo) station is where meal items from the various production stations are consolidated and checked before being served.
+An expeditor (or expo) station is where meal items from all the production stations are consolidated and checked before being served, ensuring meals are completed prior to serving.
 The expo station screen combines tickets from different production areas into a single view, helping ensure that entire orders are completed.

 - Removes ticket from production station.